w3c/wai-curricula/content/designer/forms-interactions-and-feedback.md

 Students should be able to:

 * design notifications that are easy to understand and that can be distinguished from any other user interface component
-* provide error messages in the page title or before the form control that identify the fields in error and that describe the cause of the error
+* define error messages in the page title or before the form control that identify the fields in error and that describe the cause of the error
-* provide meaningful suggestions for correction when such suggestions do not compromise the security or purpose of the content
+* define meaningful suggestions for correction when such suggestions do not compromise the security or purpose of the content
-* provide meaningful messages when successfully completing a task, for example when submitting forms and when saving documents
+* define meaningful messages when successfully completing a task, for example when submitting forms and when saving documents
-* provide meaningful and descriptive notification messages, for example validation messages as the user types
+* define meaningful and descriptive notification messages, for example validation messages as the user types
 * design user experiences to store and check notification messages at the users' pace, for example those that messages that disappear after a period of time
 * design user experiences to queue and prioritize application notifications coming from different components
 * describe related requirements for developers to code notification messages appropriately